Film shows spread of conservative Islam in secular Syria

 "I can see I can serve Islam by studying politics or economy.
 My mum didn't have that," she says in fluent American-accented English.

-The film's finale involves a celebration with the girls who have succeeded in memorising the entire Muslim holy book dressed as if for a wedding in white dresses and tiaras.
+The film's finale involves a celebration with the girls who have succeeded in memorizing the entire Muslim holy book dressed as if for a wedding in white dresses and tiaras.

 They sing a song from which the title is derived: "Now we are veiled, there is light in our eyes."